$0 Saskatchewan Adoption Quick-Start Checklist

 • The specific request form for a VSC (distinct from a standard criminal record check request)

-• The purpose code — for adoption purposes, this is an application under the provincial adoption program.
-Confirm the exact wording with your Ministry worker or Independent Practitioner before attending, as using the wrong code can result in the wrong type of check being run
+• The purpose code or wording required for your adoption application.
+Confirm the exact details with your Ministry worker or Independent Practitioner before attending, as using the wrong code can result in the wrong type of check being run

-If you are in a northern community with limited RCMP access, mobile fingerprint services and third-party providers are available in some areas, though the Ministry or your practitioner should confirm which ones they accept for adoption purposes.
+If you are in a northern community with limited access to an RCMP detachment or municipal police service, ask the Ministry or your practitioner which local issuing body and process they accept for adoption purposes.

 Free Download